 Text and Photographs by James Wainwright

 There is quite a large variety of Tibetan/Chinese/Persian turquoise specimens recovered from Tibet and the Himalayan regions.
-There are so many contributing factors that can determine the colour and patina of a turquoise bead.
+There are so many contributing factors that can determine the color and patina of a turquoise bead.
 How they are worn.
 Which side of the bead has been exposed to the skin for example.
 Whether they have been worn as part of a headdress or directly on the skin.
 I assume that some headdress beads might experience sun bleaching over time.
 If they have been strung with other beads it can cause deeper end wear, etc.

 I am quite certain that many old turquoise beads found in Tibet are hundreds of years old if not ancient (such as some shown in the above article), but it is difficult to pinpoint age because the material has been worn and passed on through the generations.
 I just wish we had some rough specimens from known mines in Tibet.
-This would show us the natural colour of the turquoise before being crafted into a bead and would help identify the regions the various types come from more easily.
+This would show us the natural color of the turquoise before being crafted into a bead and would help identify the regions the various types come from more easily.
 I do wonder how much of it was actually mined (turquoise can be found at less than 20 m) and how much was found as scree?
 Turquoise is often found in volcanic rock, so perhaps Northern Tibet would have been a good source in antiquity.

 If we look at some more recent Chinese beads they are often a pale blue with quite a bit of matrix in the stone.
-They are also likely to be treated with wax or paraffin and this of course protects them from changing colour or falling apart.
-Most turquoise cabochons used in jewellery have gone through this process.
+They are also likely to be treated with wax or paraffin and this of course protects them from changing color or falling apart.
+Most turquoise cabochons used in jewelry have gone through this process.
 I doubt that any of the antique Tibetan/Chinese/Persian turquoise was treated, so it could indicate that material in antiquity was much more stable than what is being mined in recent times.
-I have quite a bit of uncirculated antique Chinese turquoise and this is more on the pale bluish green side with lots of matrix and is almost chalky in texture.
+I have quite a bit of uncirculated antique Chinese turquoise, and this is more on the pale bluish green side with lots of matrix and is almost chalky in texture.